Selaine Saxby: Parliamentary career

 Saxby stood as the Conservative Party candidate in Llanelli at the 2015 general election, coming fourth with 14.3% of the vote behind the incumbent Labour MP Nia Griffith, the Plaid Cymru candidate, and the UKIP.

 In November 2019, Saxby was selected as the Conservative candidate for North Devon.
 At the 2019 general election, she was elected to parliament with 56.5% of the vote and a majority of 14,813.

-She was a member of the Work and Pensions Select Committee from March 2020 until her unseating.
+She was a member of the Work and Pensions Select Committee from March 2020 till July 2024.

 In October 2020, following a vote in parliament against a Labour Party Opposition Day Motion to extend free school meals over holidays, Saxby was criticised for stating in a Facebook post that she hoped if local businesses were able to offer free food, then they would not be seeking further government help.
 She later deleted her Facebook post, stating her comments had been taken "out of context".
 She said in a statement that she regretted any offence that "may have been caused", and also criticised "a small but hostile element" on social media who she said had been "aggressive and personally abusive" towards her and her staff.

 On 13 June 2022, Saxby was appointed Parliamentary Private Secretary to Simon Clarke, the chief secretary to the Treasury.
 She resigned from the role on 6 July 2022, in connection with the resignations of Rishi Sunak and Sajid Javid over Prime Minister Boris Johnson's handling of the Chris Pincher scandal.
 In the October 2022 Conservative Party leadership election, Saxby supported Rishi Sunak.

 In February 2023, Saxby was re-selected as the Conservative candidate for North Devon at the 2024 general election.
-While campaigning in May 2024, she was bitten on the leg by a dog when doorknocking.
+While campaigning in May 2024, she was bitten on the leg by a dog when door-knocking.
+Saxby lost her seat in the general election to the Liberal Democrats candidate Ian Roome.

-In the 2024 United Kingdom general election she was unseated by Ian Roome from the Liberal Democrats.
+Post-parliamentary career

+After losing her seat at the 2024 general election, Saxby was appointed as Director of the Chulmleigh Academy Trust, as Natural Capital Marketplace Manager at North Devon Biosphere Enterprises and as a policy consultant for Invicta Public Affairs Ltd. She subsequently retrained as a financial adviser and joined Quilter plc in 2026.